-We’re going to go over this topic now, as well as:
+We’re going to go over this topic today, as well as:

 • How air source heat pump efficiency ratings like SEER and HSPF impact your heating and cooling bill.